nealey/homepage/content/blog/2025/08-04-drug-insurance/index.md

 After around six weeks, I've adjusted to the drug.
 I take it in the evening to avoid hoarseness during the day.
-At my provider's suggestion, I've played with taking it once every other day, since I don't need as high a dose.
 I'm at a steady state now, and I adore all this low-effort breathing.

 {{< figure src="breo.jpg" alt="A Breo Ellipta Inhaler" class="thumbnail" caption="the first inhaler cost $10." >}}
 {{< figure src="breo.jpg" alt="A Breo Ellipta Inhaler" class="thumbnail" caption="the second inhaler cost $80.
 It had the same lot number as the first one." >}}

-When me second inhaler cost 800% as much as the first, the pharmacy couldn't explain why.
+The pharmacy couldn't explain why the second inhaler cost 800% as much as the first.
 I called the insurance company, and they said the first inhaler had been a generic, so I should switch my prescription to their mail-order service